DvirBenita/graphql-api/README.md

 [localhost/graphql](http://localhost:3000/graphql)
 and try some of the queries described below.

-Simulation container is sending POST requests every 10 seconds, so just wait a bit to get some response.
+Simulation container is sending POST requests with reading and scan object every 10 seconds, so just wait a bit to get some response.

 [GET](#people-query-request)\
 [CREATE](#people-create-request)\